a-hagar/LibraryCMS/README.md

 A library content management system built with ASP.NET.
 The CMS connects to a database with information such as:
    * Library Members and their contact information and preferred location
    * Books that are located in the library and the location
-   * Library Locations across Ontario with a list of members registered and the books available at the location
+   * Library Locations across the Greater Toronto Area with a list of members registered and the books available at the location
    * Authorization for admins to edit, add, or delete any information for visitors to view

-##Current Features
+## Current Features
 - [x] Basic CRUD for members, locations, and books
 - [x] Using association to view a location's available books and registered members
 - [x] Image uploading for books and locations

-##Issues to Fix
+## Issues to Fix
 - [x] Image upload
 - [ ] Authentication for APIs

-##Potential New Features
+## Potential New Features
 - [ ] Search Feature for Books & Locations
 - [ ] Reservation system for users
 - [ ] Expand database to include triggers & log tables to track user history